Discovering the Land of Nomads

 Arriving in the Mongolian capital early today, you’ll transfer to your hotel for a rest before enjoying a sightseeing tour of the city.
 A visit to the Gandan Monastery affords you the opportunity to see one of the most complete temples in Mongolia, whilst a tour around the National Museum provides a good introduction to the historical traditions and geographical make-up of the country.
 This evening you’ll watch a traditional folk show, before dinner in a local restaurant.
 (L,D)

-Day 2 - Ulaanbaatar - 13th Century and Terelj National Park
+Day 2 – Ulaanbaatar – Chinggis Khan Statue Complex - Terelj National Park

 Day 3 - Terelj National Park

-Another full day in the park offers a chance for a horse ride through the beautiful forested mountains.
+Next is a chance for a horse ride through the beautiful, forested mountains.
 The park’s location, some 1,600 metres above sea level, means that the air is cool and the alpine scenery spectacular and you’ll find a number of interesting rock formations dotted across the landscape including Turtle Rock and the Praying Lama Rock.
-For those who would prefer not to ride, there are options for cycling and kayaking too.
+Anyone who prefers not to ride can explore by vehicle instead.
 (B,L,D)

 Day 4 - Terelj National Park - Hustai National Park